FilipeAlmeidaFEUP/ros2_flatland_pf_tutorial/README.md

 ### Placing charges on the map

-For to get the APF to work, it's necessary to define where the charges need to be placed and how they interact with the robots.
+For APF to work, it's necessary to define where the charges need to be placed and how they interact with the robots.
 Depending on shape of the obstacle, the electric field produced will be different.
 For this map, three different types of charges were created:

 - Point Charge
 - Line Segment Charge
-- Composit Charge
+- Composite Charge

 These types of charges are represented by python classes in the file [charges.py](serp_pf/charges/charges.py).